3 Ways Dark Web Monitoring Helps Ensure a Successful CMMC Assessment

 #3.
 Create an action plan for improving security

-Threat intelligence and proactive threat hunting are among the core tenets of achieving a high CMMC cybersecurity level, specifically at levels four and five.
+Threat intelligence and proactive threat hunting are among the core tenets of achieving a high CMMC cybersecurity level, specifically at level three.
 Having visibility into what is happening on the dark web is an important part of threat intelligence, since it helps reveal crucial insights into how you can prepare for the next big threat.

 By monitoring the dark web, you can boost your chances of exposing risks of third-party data breaches, accidental information leaks, domain spoofing, and other potential threats.
 This will help you classify and remediate against various threat sources and bolster your security before those threats become serious problems.